louisbutt338/louisbutt338/README.md

-Nuclear data scientist (mid-PhD) researching neutron diagnostics, nuclear data and neutronics modelling for fast and low-energy neutron sources.
+Nuclear data scientist finishing a PhD researching neutron sources.
 Based at the University of Birmingham MC40 Cyclotron Facility.
 Love learning new stuff

 Have a poke around and please get in touch if you would like to use anything without an open source licence